 15.1 – Getting started with the DCF Analysis

-We discussed about “The Net Present Value (NPV)” in the previous chapter.
-NPV plays a very important role in the DCF valuation model.
-Having understood this concept, we now need to understand a few other topics that are related to DCF valuation model.
+We discussed “The Net Present Value (NPV)” in the previous chapter.
+NPV plays a vital role in the DCF valuation model.
+Having understood this concept, we now need to understand a few other related topics to the DCF valuation model.
 In fact, we will learn more about these concepts by implementing the DCF model on Amara Raja Batteries Limited (ARBL).
-With this, we will conclude the 3rd stage of Equity Research i.e ‘The Valuation’.
+With this, we will conclude the 3rd stage of Equity Research, i.e. ‘The Valuation’.

-In the previous chapter in order to evaluate the price of the pizza machine, we looked at the future cash flows from the pizza machine and discounted them back to get the present value.
+In the previous chapter, to evaluate the pizza machine’s price, we looked at the future cash flows from the pizza machine and discounted them back to get the present value.
 We added all the present value of future cash flows to get the NPV.
-Towards the end of the previous chapter we also toyed around with the idea –What will happen if the pizza machine is replaced by the company’s stock?
-Well, in that case we just need an estimate of the future cash flows from the company and we will be in a position to price the company’s stock.
+Towards the end of the previous chapter, we also toyed with the idea –What will happen if the company’s stock replaces the pizza machine?
+In that case, we just need an estimate of the future cash flows from the company, and we will be able to price the company’s stock.

 But what cash flow are we talking about?
 And how do we forecast the future cash flow for a company?

 15.1 – The Free Cash Flow (FCF)

 We need to consider the cash flow for the DCF Analysis is called the “Free Cash flow (FCF)” of the company.
 The free cash flow is basically the excess operating cash that the company generates after accounting for capital expenditures such as buying land, building and equipment.
 This is the cash that shareholders enjoy after accounting for the capital expenditures.
 The mark of a healthy business eventually depends on how much free cash it can generate.

 Thus, free cash is the amount of cash the company is left with after paying all its expenses, including investments.